bvbohnen/x4-projects/API Functions.md

   * id
     - String, unique identifier of this shortcut.
     - Saved keys will map to ids; other fields may be changed.
-  * cue
-    - The callback cue for when the shortcut is triggered.
   * name = id
     - String, name to use for the key in the menu.
     - If not given, defaults to the id.
   * description = ""
     - String, mouseover text use for the key in the menu.
+  * onPress = null
+    - Callback cue when the combo final key is pressed.
+  * onRelease = null
+    - Callback cue when the combo final key is released.
+  * onRepeat = null
+    - Callback cue when the combo final key is repeated while held.
+    - Repeat delay and rate depend on OS settings.
   * contexts
     - Table holding the player contexts where the shortcut is valid.
     - If not given, defaults to "table{$flying = true}".